dotnet/corefx/Documentation/project-docs/dogfooding.md

 ## Setup the project

 1. Create a new project
-    - Create a new folder for your app
+    - Create a new folder for your app and change to that folder
     - Create project file by running `dotnet new console`

 2. Restore packages so that you're ready to play: